 Realtors are very price-conscious.
 Between real estate marketing, gathering leads and selling houses, they think about money, money, money all day every day.
 That's why for real estate, a tiered pricing model makes the most sense.

 Consider offering a budget option with up to two steps beyond it.
 The basic tier offer shoots in daylight and available light, with basic interior and exterior photos.
 The other tiers can add things like flash, exposure bracketing, HDR window view or twilight shots.

 For more premium levels, you can add drone photography and elaborate Photoshop post-production like virtual furnishings.
 A tiered model like this allows you to attract as much business as possible—from bargain listings through to high-end mansions.

 You can even add a modifier to the tiers for extra-large houses.
 There's a massive difference between a house with 2,000 square feet to one with 6,000.
 As always, make sure you're giving clients value while respecting your own needs.

 Pricing your photography services requires you to understand a dizzying array of variables.
-To make sure you're making enough dough, the best thing you can do is learn the ins and outs of your market and define the value you present your potential clients.
+To make sure you're making enough dough, the best thing you can do is learn the ins and outs of your market and define the value you present to your potential clients.

 In the simplest terms: it comes down to matching the needs of your clients and making sure you have enough money to put a roof over your head and food on your table.
 Concentrate not on a magic number, but finding the right price that works for you.